Levee

-The purpose of a levee is to keep the course of rivers from changing and to protect against flooding of the area adjoining the river or coast.
-Levees can be naturally occurring ridge structures that form next to the bank of a river, or be an artificially constructed fill or wall that regulates water levels.
-However levees can be bad for the environment.
+Naturally occurring levees form on river floodplains following flooding.
+Sediment and alluvium are deposited on the banks and settle, forming a ridge that increases the river channel's capacity.
+Alternatively, levees can be artificially constructed from fill, designed to regulate water levels.
+In some circumstances, artificial levees can be environmentally damaging.

 Ancient civilizations in the Indus Valley, ancient Egypt, Mesopotamia and China all built levees.
-Today, levees can be found around the world, and failures of levees due to erosion or other causes can be major disasters.
+Today, levees can be found around the world, and failures of levees due to erosion or other causes can be major disasters, such as the catastrophic 2005 levee failures in Greater New Orleans that occurred as a result of Hurricane Katrina.